Are you considering applying for the Sandbox? Here are a few things to consider.

 - The Sandbox does not and cannot impact requirements imposed by other applicable Utah or federal laws, the laws or requirements imposed by other jurisdictions, or the requirements imposed by other regulatory bodies.
 Authorization to practice law in Utah through the Sandbox does not release any entity or individual therein from conforming to all other applicable laws and regulations.

-- As Rule 5.4 and Standing Order No. 15 make clear, lawyers working with or in entities participating in the Sandbox are required to maintain their duties under the Rules of Professional Conduct unless an entity’s authorization contains an explicit waiver of a particular rule to enable the business model.
+- As Rule 5.4 and Standing Order No. 15 make clear, lawyers working with or in entities participating in the Sandbox must maintain their duties under the Rules of Professional Conduct unless an entity’s authorization contains an explicit waiver of a particular rule to enable the business model.
 If your business model needs a specific waiver of one of the rules of professional conduct, you should set that out clearly in your application.

 - Nonlawyer providers within your proposed model are not required to conform to the Rules of Professional Conduct.
 However, you should consider and be clear about how you will ensure that the services provided by nonlawyers (whether human or software) will not cause consumer harm.

-At this time, there are no fees for applying for or participating in the Sandbox.
+Currently, there are no fees for applying for or participating in the Sandbox.
 This is subject to change at any time.

 Public Nature of Applications